NRCHKB/node-red-contrib-homekit-bridged/SECURITY.md

 ### Invalid Setup Codes

+Since 1.3 random Setup Code will be generated for new Host (Bridge or Standalone Accessory) nodes (instead of default 1111-1111)

 The following Setup Codes must not be used due to their trivial, insecure nature.
-In future release (possibly 1.X.Y) they will be forbidden programmatically.
+Since 1.7.0 they are forbidden programmatically.

 - 0000-0000
 - 1111-1111